by Andy Hilger | Apr 25, 2025

-Federal Trade Commission Bans Employee Noncompete Agreements April 24, 2024 Authors: Ron Reynolds & Jill Miller On April 23, 2024, the FTC finalized its comprehensive Non-Complete Clause Rule banning employer noncompete agreements with limited exceptions.
-The...
+Federal Trade Commission Bans Employee Noncompete Agreements April 24, 2024 Author: Ron Reynolds On April 23, 2024, the FTC finalized its comprehensive Non-Complete Clause Rule banning employer noncompete agreements with limited exceptions.
+The effective date of the...

 by Chad Antuma | Mar 19, 2024